-Project Summary: (Q7) (Limit 1000 characters) Provide a concise description of your project, stating the issue or problem you are wanting to impact, a description of your goals, how they will be measured, and how your project will address the 2019 JAG goal.
+Project Summary: (Q7) (Limit 1000 characters) Provide a concise description of your project, stating the issue or problem you are wanting to impact, a description of your goals, how they will be measured, and how your project will address the 2022 JAG goal.
 Be clear and succinct.

-Problem Statement: (Q8) (If Equipment Only skip to Q9) (Limit 5000 characters) What problem are you trying to solve?
+Problem Statement: (Q8) (Limit 5000 characters) What problem are you trying to solve?
 Use local or state information or data that supports your problem statement.